younos1986/ZeroReflection/README.md

 ### 1. DI Registration Extension
 This code provides DI registration for all mapping components, including the core mapper, dispatcher, and individual mapping handlers:
+Registers the core mapper and the generated dispatcher.

 ```csharp
 // <auto-generated />